-Cocoon will be released nationwide in selected cinemas and on-demand from the 11th December.
+Cocoon arrives in selected cinemas and on-demand from the 11th of December.

-As the sun beats down on Berlin, Leonie Krippendorff laces the heat of summer with the uncontrollable fever of adolescence.
-In a delicate, yet vibrant portrait of youth that pulses with the heat, desire and trepidation of teenage life.
-With one unforgettable summer changing the rules and social structures surrounding two sisters; both held in the cocoon of adolescence.
-But, as sex, relationships and sexuality penetrate through the cushion between childhood and adulthood, the buds of new life emerge.
+As the summer sun beats down on Berlin, Director Leonie Krippendorff explores the uncontrollable heat of adolescence with a delicate yet vibrant portrait of youth that pulses with the trepidation of teenage life.
+Here, one summer changes the rules, place and sense of belonging surrounding two sisters as they emerge from the cocoon of adolescence and the safe bubble of childhood.

-Meanwhile, the cinematography of Martin Neumeyer bathes each scene in the glow of summer, the warmth of hope, and the colder edges of inner-city life.
-But, it is within the delicate yet bold direction of Leonie Krippendorff that Cocoon excels beyond the average coming of age drama.
-Her exploration of youth culture, multiculturalism and sexuality both timeless yet equally fresh in construct.
-In a movie that beats with the energy, disappointment and vitality of youth.
+The cinematography of Martin Neumeyer bathes each scene in the soft glow of summer, the warmth of hope and rebirth surrounded by the colder tones of inner-city life.
+But, it is within the delicate and bold direction of Leonie Krippendorff that Cocoon truly excels, her exploration of youth culture, multiculturalism and sexuality timeless yet fresh in a movie that beats with the energy, disappointment and vitality of youth.

 Director: Leonie Krippendorff